Dynamic Longest Common Substring in Polylogarithmic Time: Introduction

 After having determined that the complexity of fully dynamic LCS is polylogarithmic, the next natural question is whether we can further improve the bound to polyloglogarithmic.
 By now, we have techniques that can be used to not only distinguish between these two situations but (in some cases) also provide tight bounds.
 As a prime example, static predecessor for a set of $n$ numbers from $[n^{2}]$ requires $\Omega(\log\log n)$ time for structures of size $\cOtilde(n)$~\cite{patrascu06pred}, and dynamic connectivity for forests requires $\Omega(\log n)$ time~\cite{patrascu06loglb}, with both bounds being asymptotically tight.
 In some cases, seemingly similar problems might have different complexities, as in the orthogonal range emptiness problem: Nekrich~\cite{DBLP:conf/compgeom/Nekrich07} showed a data structure of size $\cO(n\log^{4}n)$ with $\cO(\log^2 \log n)$ query time for 3 dimensions, while for the same problem in 4 dimensions P{\v a}tra{\c s}cu showed that any polynomial-size data structure requires $\Omega(\log n / \log \log n)$ query time~\cite{DBLP:journals/siamcomp/Patrascu11}.

+For the case where the allowed updates are edit operations, we show that the partially dynamic LCS problem on strings of length $n$ is already hard: we provide an unconditional $\Omega(\log n/ \log \log n)$ lower bound for the update time of any polynomial-size data structure.
+Then, we focus on the more challenging case where only substitutions are allowed.
 For the partially dynamic LCS problem on strings of length $n$, we provide an unconditional $\Omega(\log n/ \log \log n)$ lower bound for the update time of any data structure of size $\cOtilde(n)$.
 For the fully dynamic LCS problem, we are able to show an unconditional $\Omega(\log n/ \log \log n)$ lower bound for the update time of any polynomial-size data structure.
-These lower bounds hold even when both amortization and Las Vegas randomization are allowed.
+The latter two lower bounds hold even when both amortization and Las Vegas randomization are allowed.

-Finally, we demonstrate that the difference in the allowed space in the above two lower bounds is indeed needed.
-To this end, we show that partially dynamic LCS admits an $\cO(n^{1+\epsilon})$-space, $\cO(\log\log n)$-update time solution, for any constant $\epsilon>0$.
+Finally, we demonstrate that the difference in the allowed space between the above lower bounds is indeed necessary.
+To this end, we show that when we only allow substitutions, partially dynamic LCS admits an $\cO(n^{1+\epsilon})$-space, $\cO(\log\log n)$-update time solution, for any constant $\epsilon>0$.